FireJuun/prapare/README.md

 A patient-facing Flutter app that allows for entry of Social Determinants of Health (SDOH) data in their own native language.

-This app builds directly off of the work pioneered in the [PRAPARE] project, though at this time it is not formally affiliated with PRAPARE.
+This app directly builds off of the work pioneered in the [PRAPARE] project, though at this time it is not formally affiliated with PRAPARE.

+A related [Youtube playlist] and a [demo repository] exist to teach the concepts & components used when building this app.

 <img align="right" src="demo.gif" width="250"/>